aaronstevenwhite/glazing/docs/quick-start.md

 glazing init
 ```

-This one-time setup downloads ~120MB of data and prepares it for use.
+This one-time setup downloads ~54MB of data and prepares it for use (~130MB total after conversion).

 ## CLI Usage